joe-aswonvos/ci-bootstrap-individual-project/README.md

 - Using Bootstrap, construct a responsive, screen width hero section.
 - Utilising available tools, include an image and text for this section.

+AI - As a first-time user of the website, the first view of the site should engage me with a hero section containing an appropriate image and text.

 ---

 #### User Story 3 - Useful Content in a Logical Order